Dervali-git/VRC-Tips/LaySittingPrefab.md

 ### Credits
-Animations are from mixamo.com you can find them by searching "Sit" or "Lay"
+Base animations are from mixamo.com you can find them by searching "Sit" or "Lay"
 Icons from from VRC or icons8.com.
 Huge thanks to alexx1 for the hint on getting temp pose spaces working right and the inspiration to do more than just lay down.
 Check out their customizable SDK3 avali in this world - [Louis Rossmann's Repair shop ](https://vrchat.com/home/world/wrld_d9c8c442-f69f-4b14-bf76-b9369853f702) (Yes that is the correct world)